Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 Here are a few key event IDs provided by Sysmon that are valuable during an investigation:

 1. **Event ID 1 (Process Creation)**: This tracks all new processes, their command lines, and file hashes, providing vital information for identifying suspicious activity.
-For example, if malware is executed, Sysmon wwell log this event.
+For example, if malware is executed, Sysmon will log this event.

 2. **Event ID 3 (Network Connections)**: When enabled, this event tracks network connections, including source and destination IPs and ports.
 It's incredibly useful for tracking suspicious outbound connections initiated by malware.